modesttree/Projeny/README.md

     - Make sure python 3.x is installed
     - Open UnityPlugin/Projeny.sln in Visual Studio
     - Build in Release Mode
+    - Add the projeny/Source/bin to your windows path.
+NOTE:  This is projeny/Source/bin not projeny/bin (the latter is used for exe builds)

 ## <a id="overview"></a>Overview

 Projeny works by composing your Unity3D projects based on directory links (aka windows junctions aka symbolic links).

 This is best shown with an example.
-After

-downloading the project and extracting/cloning it to your hard drive, you should see the following directory structure:
+After installing Projeny, [download the sample project](https://github.com/modesttree/projeny/releases) from the releases page and extract it to a new folder on your hard drive.
+The folder structure should appear like this:

+* Projeny.yaml
 * UnityPackages
     * AllMovers
     * CommonShapeMover
     * CubeMover
     * SphereMover
-    * Projeny
 * UnityProjects
     * AllMovers
         * ProjectSettings